Guns, God and ?

 That was back when Sarah Palin running for president was our biggest fear and the same year some people say Donald Trump was so angered and humiliated at a White House Correspondents’ Association dinner he decided to run for president.

-The God, Guns and Liberty rally is now being hosted and security provided by the 3 Percenters, according to the rally’s Facebook page.
+The God, Guns and Liberty rally, which takes place 1 pm Aug.
+10 at the Wayne Morse Free Speech Plaza at the Lane County Public Service Building, is now being hosted and security provided by the 3 Percenters, according to the rally’s Facebook page.
 The 3 Percent (based on the problematic belief that only three percent of colonists took up arms against the British in the Revolutionary War) is often characterized as a militia group, something it disputes.

-Springfield-Eugene Showing Up for Racial Justice will be hosting a peaceful counter-protest at the rally at 1 pm, also at the Wayne Morse Free Speech Plaza at the Lane County Public Service Building.
+Springfield-Eugene Showing Up for Racial Justice will be hosting a peaceful counter-protest at the rally gathering at E. Park Street across from the rally near the Saturday Market food court.
+Look for the rainbow flags.